kpuputti/JSONCache/README.rst

 - Add better support for user defined error handling.

-- Remove the ability to change the cache prefix which bring unnecessary complexity.
+- Remove the ability to change the cache prefix which brings unnecessary complexity.